Meeeri08/PersonalResearch-Random-Map-Generator/index.md

 Nowadays, a video game demands several materials to compose complex and large scene, carrying high costs in their content development.
 Developers use these algorithms to reduce the amount of time taken to create a game or certain features of it.

 Also, from the player perspective, it is more enjoyable to play a diferent map every time.
-So replayability is also very important.
+So replayability is also a very important factor.

 ### Characteristics of a generated random map